openhab/org.openhab.binding.zwave/doc/benext/tagreader500_0_0.md

 ### Parameter 8: Gateway confirmation

 Gateway confirmation
-  * In gateway mode it is possible to let the gateway decide if the Tag Reader 500 can arm to home or away.
-  * If gateway indication is disabled the Tag Reader 500 automatically assumes that it can arm and will wait for a user input of RFID TAG or numeric code.
+<ul&gt<li&gtIn gateway mode it is possible to let the gateway decide if the Tag Reader 500 can arm to home or away.</li&gt <li&gtIf gateway indication is disabled the Tag Reader 500 automatically assumes that it can arm and will wait for a user input of RFID TAG or numeric code. </li&gt </ul&gt
 The following option values may be configured -:

 | Value  | Description |